cookies-xor-cream/HugoTest/content/posts/poetry/testing/autoionisation.md

-Autoionisation And The Isoelectric Point: Walking Alone Is Sitting Still On Wheels
+---
+tags: ['Myself']
+title: "Autoionisation: Sitting Still Is The Isoelectric Point"
+date: 2023-03-03
+---

 If the air around me was solid,
 You'd see the claw marks digging through,